chuanqisun/htmaa-2025/src/posts/week-12/index.md

 ## Network 3: URL as web address

-- To satisfy the group assignment requirement of networking with other's project.
-I added the logic for the browser to HTTP POST the current score to Matti's server, which will in turn display the score on his e-ink display.
+To satisfy the group assignment requirement of networking with another project, I added logic for the browser to HTTP POST the current score to Matti's server.
+This, in turn, displays the score on his e-ink display.

 ```diff
 +scoreSubject.subscribe((score) => {